dmorfe/playbook_orchestration/README.md

                 inputfile name is required.

-    -w W                  specify if configuration should be save into Startup

-                Config.
-'Y' to write config 'N' to preserve Startup
+    -w W                  specify if configuration should be save into Startup Config.
+'Y' to write config 'N' to preserve Startup Config.
+If this flag is not specified or any other value is entered the default will be no to write the config changes.

-                Config.
-This is a required paramenter.

     -ts TS                Number of Threads to be created.
-Must be a number from

-                1 thru 20 If a number greater than 20 is entered, the

-                maximum Thread number will be used.
+Must be a number from 1 thru 20 If a number greater than 20 is entered, the maximum Thread number will be used.
     -qs QS                Queue size.
 Must be a number from 1 thru 50.
-If a

-                number greater than 50 is entered, the maximum Queue

-                number will used.
+If a number greater than 50 is entered, the maximum Queue number will used.
+    -o OUTPUTFILE, --outputfile OUTPUTFILE
+                          output destination file.

     -o OUTPUTFILE, --outputfile OUTPUTFILE
                 output destination file.